regan-tan/Cass/swift-helpers/README.md

 # Swift Native Helpers

-This directory contains Swift-based native utilities that provide macOS-specific functionality for audio mixing and screen capture protection.
-These helpers are essential for the application's core feature of remaining invisible to screen sharing software.
+This directory contains Swift-based native utilities that provide macOS-specific functionality for audio mixing and screen capture protection. **These helpers are CRITICAL and MANDATORY** for the application's core feature of remaining invisible to screen sharing software - the application will not start without them.

 ## Overview

 The Swift helpers leverage macOS-specific APIs that are not available through Electron or Node.js, providing:

 - **Advanced audio mixing** capabilities using AVFoundation
-- **Screen capture filtering** using ScreenCaptureKit (macOS 12.3+)
+- **MANDATORY Screen capture filtering** using ScreenCaptureKit (macOS 12.3+) - APPLICATION STARTUP REQUIREMENT
 - **Native performance** for real-time audio and video operations
 - **Deep system integration** for seamless user experience
+- **Application startup validation** - main app exits if helpers fail to initialize

 ## Architecture